Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 You need to create content that:

-Otherwise, if you just start creating random bits of content, it’s unlikely to get you any SEO results.
+Otherwise, creating random content is unlikely to yield SEO results.

 If you don’t see any SEO results, you could burn out and give up on your SEO strategy.